-Backed by the increase in medical expenses, adoption of Health Technology Assessment (HTA) to medical policies are becoming commonplace across the world.
-The British government was among the first in the world to adopt HTA to calculate the prices of pharmaceuticals.
-While setting a hurdle for the approval of new drugs, it serves as a basis for lowering drug prices.
-Also in Japan, introduction of HTA to the policies of pharmaceutical prices is now being considered in full swing.
-In order to protect the values of their own products, pharmaceutical companies have to establish the system to respond to the introduction of HTA.
+Due to increasing medical expenses, adoption of Health Technology Assessment (HTA) of medical policies is becoming commonplace around the world.
+The British government was among the first in the world to adopt HTA, and while it’s argued to be a hurdle for new drug approval, it serves as a basis for lowering drug prices.
+In order to protect the values of their own products, pharmaceutical companies have to establish a system to respond to HTA.

-Focusing on this issue earlier, NRI is conducting a study on the related systems in and out of Japan and promoting analysis of the evaluation methods.
-Based on such efforts, NRI provides services to pharmaceutical companies and medical equipment manufacturers around the world in relation to organizational measures for HTA introduction, as well as to the actual evaluation operations.
+NRI conducts intensive studies globally, evaluating infrastructure and system using our expert analysis.
+Using our results from these studies, NRI provides consulting services to pharmaceutical companies and medical equipment manufacturers around the world in order to provide organizational measures for HTA introduction, as well as to the actual evaluation operations.

-Business strategies and growth strategies of the pharmaceutical industry
+Business and growth strategies for the pharmaceutical industry

-Business strategies and growth strategies of the medical device (equipment and materials) industry
+Business and growth strategies for the medical device (equipment and materials) industry

-The medical device market is expected to grow to the 50 trillion yen market worldwide by 2018.
-Also, medical device businesses attract attention from investors and corporate managers due to their generally higher profitability.
-Although the market is attractive, it needs innovative transition amid the drastic changes in the market environment such as worldwide progress of an aging population, increase in chronic diseases, and expansion of demand in emerging countries.
+The medical device market is expected to grow to the $47 billion mark worldwide by 2018, attracting attention from investors due to the generally higher profitability.
+However, while the market is attractive, it needs to innovate amid the drastic changes in the market environment, such as an aging global population, increase in chronic diseases, and expansion of demand in emerging countries.

-Through the consistent support from top to bottom, NRI redesigns organizations to match the uniqueness of the business segment and supports formulation and execution of measures to enhance competitiveness of our clients.
+Through consistent support across the corporate structure, NRI redesigns organizations to match the uniqueness of the business segment and supports formulation and execution of measures to enhance competitiveness of our clients.